freenas/freenas-docs/userguide/intro.rst

 * Netdata as been updated to
   `version 1.10.1 <https://github.com/firehol/netdata/releases/tag/v1.10.0>`__.

-* The updated version of iocage provides many bug fixes and improved IPv6 support.
+* iocage has been synced with upstream as of July 10, providing many bug fixes and improved IPv6 support.

 * `zsh <http://www.zsh.org/>`__ is the root shell for new installations.
   Upgrades will continue to use the :command:`csh` shell as the default